TiBeN/15khz-arcade-pkg/README.md

 [releases](https://github.com/TiBeN/15khz-arcade-pkg/releases) or
 [tags](https://github.com/TiBeN/15khz-arcade-pkg/tags) version instead.

-This repository provides guidelines to connect an old CRT monitor (TV or Arcade videogames monitor running at 15Khz horizontal scan frequencies) to the VGA output of an Nvidia card using Ubuntu while keeping your primary screen connected.

-The goal is to play emulated retro arcade/console/computer games at real low resolutions on this monitor using emulators like MAME.
+The goal of this repository is to play emulated retro arcade/console/computer games at real low resolutions on an `old school` CRT monitor like a TV or an arcade video game screen using Ubuntu.

 Doing this is actually harder than it sounds because:

--   For some graphics card, and to enables some features, Linux kernel must be patched.
+-   For some graphics cards, and to enable some features, Linux kernel must be patched.
--   Nvidia Drivers, both proprietary and open-source `nouveau`, disallow resolutions lower than 320x200
+-   Nvidia drivers, both proprietary and open-source `nouveau`, disallow resolutions lower than 320x200
--   This setup requires not so obvious Xorg configuration
+-   This setup requires not obvious Xorg configuration
--   Using 15khz monitors require the use of custom [modelines](https://en.wikipedia.org/wiki/XFree86_Modeline) which must be setup manually — There are tools for that.
+-   Using 15khz monitors requires the use of custom [modelines](https://en.wikipedia.org/wiki/XFree86_Modeline) which must be setup manually — There are tools for that.

-The following guide provides instructions for patching and installing a linux kernel, nouveau drivers and groovymame, and configuring your xorg server.
+This repository provides:
+-   a step by step guide to connect a CRT screen, patch and install a linux kernel and nouveau drivers, configure your Ubuntu and patch and compile Groovymame, a special version of the Mame emulator for use with 15khz CRT screens

-This repository contains also a `makefile` which automate the generation and the installation of the required parts (patched kernel, nouveau drivers, groovymame) and some useful scripts (emulators launchers, 15khz resolution switchers etc.)
+-   a `Makefile` to automate the patch, build, and installation of required parts
+-   a set of scripts and tools like `resolution switchers` or emulator wrappers

 Note: If your goal is to dedicate a machine for this purpose (into a physical arcade cabinet for example) you should considere